-If we include the individuals who are accredited by IENE as members the total membership of IENE exceeds 1200 persons.
+If we include the accredited persons by member companies and the individuals who are registered as members the total membership of IENE today exceeds 1600 persons.

 To view the full list of IENE Corporate Members please visit www.iene.eu.